 1 Granny Smith or Fuji apple, peeled, cored, chopped (1/4- to 1/2-inch pieces)

-- 7-10 leaves fresh mint, thinly sliced crosswise (stack then, then roll them up like a cigar and take slices from the end)
+7 to 10 leaves fresh mint, thinly sliced crosswise (stack, then roll them up like a cigar, and take slices from the end)

 Gently toss all of the ingredients together.

 Keeps for at least a couple of days in the refrigerator, but best eaten same day it is made.